-Two categories of guides are available for the system:
+Three categories of guides are available for the system:

 - User Guides and Operator Guides.
 Each of these guides describes the use and features of a specific telephone or operator console. - System Reference Guides.
-These guides provide detailed information about system features and capabilities: - Feature Reference contains information about features and applications. - System Programming includes detailed, step-by-step procedures to program the system.
+These guides provide detailed information about system features and capabilities: - The Feature Reference contains information about features and applications. - System Programming includes detailed, step-by-step procedures to program the system. - Special Reference Guide.
+For Release 6.0 and later systems (Hybrid/PBX mode only), the Network Reference provides detailed information about private networks made up of linked MERLIN LEGEND Communications Systems and/or DEFINITY Enterprise Communications Server/ProLogix Solutions systems.
+The features and system management issues associated with private networks are not discussed in the System Manager's Guide.